 Here at AFAR, we’re all working from home right now, whether it’s because of mandated shelter-in-place orders in the Bay Area, or social distancing measures to slow the spread of coronavirus (COVID-19) near our New York City office.
-Wearing jeans—or really anything with a waistband—seems like an unnecessary constriction during these uncertain and stressful times.
+Wearing jeans—or really anything with a waistband—seems like an unnecessary constriction during these stressful times.
 Thankfully, some of the best WFH pants double as the perfect travel pants for long flights that we look forward to wearing on planes on the other side of this pandemic.

 These are the kind of comfy pants that are stretchy and have little-to-no waistband for keeping cozy during video chats right now, but also look polished enough to walk through TSA PreCheck later with your dignity intact.
-Here, nine pairs that our predominantly female staff loves to wear, plus one pair for the men who’d rather not deal with denim right now.
+Here, eight pairs that our predominantly female staff loves to wear, plus one pair for the men who’d rather not deal with denim right now.

 Whether at home or on the road, I practically live in Prana’s Electa Leggings.
 Available in solid green, blue, black, gray, and coral, these leggings are ultra soft and comfortable.
 The wide waistband hugs my hips without creating a muffin-top scenario, and the deep side pockets are perfect for holding my phone on the go. —Jessie Beck, SEO manager

 The material of these pants seriously feels like butter.
 It’s the closest I’ve got to feeling like I’m pantless in public.
 Also, the waistband comes up high enough that it never digs into your stomach when you’re sitting down. —Ciera Velarde, newsletter engagement editor